patrick-brian-mooney/python-personal-library/README.md

 Version history, known bugs, and future plans are listed in the [HISTORY.md](https://github .com/patrick-brian-mooney/python-personal-library/blob/master/HISTORY.md) file.

-Versioning for this motley collection of scripts was abandonded on 9 December 2016.
+Maintaining version numbers for this motley collection of scripts was abandonded on 9 December 2016.